JelleManzano/IronChampions/README.md

 # Main Functionalities

 - List here the main functionalities your game will have
-- Play music with a button that mutes it or unmutes it
 - Startscreen with a Play!
-Button
+Button, based on the hero card
 - Screen where you can select a hero (stage 1 all 3 clicable slides will be the same hero) and start the game
 - Be able to move around the map with WASD or arrow keys (later when you can attack, spacebar = attack)
 - Enemies should spawn randomnly from both sides of the screen and go to the other end.
-- Bigger enemies that deal more damage should also spawn randomly, every 15 secs.
 - Player always spawn in the center, set speed, hp and can move around the map.
 - Set a numeric HP:Number under player
 - Add a timedown counter startgin at 02:00 minutes going back to 0.